green-coding-solutions/hog/README.md

 ```
 Please remember that the log file can become quite big.
 The hog does not use logrotate or similar out of the box.

+## Tests

+You can run some simple tests by running the `./run_test.sh` script the in the `test` folder.
+This is very basic!

 ## Screenshots

 <img src="Screenshot.png" width="300"/>